MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-interactive-feature-verification.md

 ---
-title: Interactive feature verification testing in Azure Stack Validation as a Service | Microsoft Docs
+title: Interactive feature verification testing in Azure Stack Validation as a Service
 description: Learn how to create interactive feature verification tests for Azure Stack with Validation as a Service.
 author: mattbriggs